Welsh Highland Railway: Electronic Token System

+Shunt token

 At all intermediate stations an additional "Shunt" token is used to allow shunting to take place (such as a locomotive "running round" a train).
 The shunt token can only be withdrawn (used) with permission from Control and if there are no trains approaching the station in the adjacent single line sections.
 Withdrawing the token prevents other trains from entering the station.